open-aviation/tangram/docs/quickstart.md

 ```sh
 uv sync --all-packages --all-groups
 ```
 This installs the core application and all plugins in editable mode into a virtual environment, along with useful developer utilities.
+This may take a minute or two as Rust compiles the core.

 ### Running in Development Mode